DanielHou315/n8n_Pyvenv_Manager/README.md

     "root_path":"/data/pyvenv_scripts"      # Script will FAIL
 }
 ```
-### script_config.json
+## script_config.json
-This JSON file configures the script and its dependencies:
+These JSON files in each script directory configure the script and its dependencies:
 ```
 {
     "name":<script_name>,